Lawyer Profile Detail

 Mr. Porter has appeared as counsel on numerous criminal trials in the Superior Court of Justice and appeals in criminal matters in the Ontario Court of Appeal.
 He has acted for the Criminal Lawyers’ Association (Ontario) in the Supreme Court of Canada.
 He has also been engaged in both prosecuting and defending professionals before disciplinary tribunals.
 Mr. Porter has frequently appeared as trial and appellate counsel for self-regulating professional colleges in Ontario.

 Since 2006, Mr. Porter has been recognized in Best Lawyers in Canada as a leading practitioner in criminal defence.
-In 2016, he was recognized by Benchmark Canada as the White Collar/Enforcement/Constitutional litigator of the year.
-He is also listed in the current edition of Benchmark Canada as a Litigation Star in the area of professional liability.
-He also appears in the 2017 edition of the Canadian Legal Lexpert Directory as a leading lawyer in the area of medical negligence.
+In 2016, he was recognized by Benchmark Canada as the White Collar/Enforcement/Constitutional Litigator of the Year, and is also recognized by Benchmark Canada as a Litigation Star in their 2017 guide.
+He appears in the 2017 edition of the Canadian Legal Lexpert Directory as a leading lawyer in the area of medical negligence.
+He is also among only four lawyers in Canada listed in the highest tier, "Most Highly Regarded", in the area of investigations in the 2017 edition of Who's Who Legal.

 He has been recognized as an international leader in the defence of white collar criminal cases in the International Who’s Who of Business Crime Defence Lawyers 2010, and in the Who’s Who Legal Directory for 2010 in the list of outstanding counsel in the area of business crime defence.
 Since 2014 he has been recognized in the International Who’s Who of Investigations Lawyers, which has stated that “his abilities in the sector are internationally renowned.”
 He is also recognized in the most recent edition of Who’s Who Legal: Canada as a leading lawyer in the areas of business crime defence and investigations, and in the 2016 Guide to the World’s Leading White Collar Crime Lawyers.